holysnippet/pico_eth_doc/README.md

 There is also another option, the "MagJack Ethernet" type plugs (this is a registered trademark).
 These are shielded Ethernet sockets that contain the transformer.
 This is a more expensive option but has the advantage of integrating the connector, the transformer, LEDs, HV capacitors and a metallic shield.

 The other components are standard passive.
 You can buy them or desolder them if you have access to "electronic waste".
-The potentiometer should ideally be linear, a logarithmic one will also work but will be less obvious to set.
-Prefer a potentiometer that is easy to adjust, if you can get a small multi-turn it is even better but not mandatory.
-The setting of the potentiometer is not so critical; but when it is very well set there are no or very few reception errors.

 ### Setting the biasing potentiometer